C-Adam/Coding-Notes/JavaScript/Note.md

 //The same can be used on Methods: console.log(restaurant.SaySomething?.("Hello World!") ??
-"Method does not exist"); //This would print Hello World! console.log(restaurant.Bye?.("Hello World!") ??
+"Method does not exist"); //This would print Hello World! console.log(restaurant.RandomPhrase?.("Hello World!") ??
 "Method does not exist"); //This would print Method does not exist

 //As well as Arrays:
 let users = [{ name: "jonas", email: "blalalal@gmail.com" }];